36 Hours in the Yorkshire Dales: The Best Hike and Places to visit

 Gordale Scar

-From here you walk back along the path with the river now on your right until you pass through the gate, turn right and reach the food truck or layby again.
+From here, you walk back along the path with the river now on your right until you pass through the gate, turn right, and reach the food truck or layby again.

 Malham Cove

-Behind the layby is the signposted path for Malham Cove which quickly becomes a flight of steps ascending the hillside.
+Behind the layby is the signposted path for Malham Cove, which quickly becomes a flight of steps ascending the hillside.

-As you cross the pavement you can look out to the village of Malham and beyond and then look down to see the micro climates in between the gaps (called Grykes) where there are rare flowers and ferns.
+As you cross the pavement, you can look out to the village of Malham and beyond, and then look down to see the microclimates in between the gaps (called Grykes) where there are rare flowers and ferns.

-Leaving the path through the valley you exit a gate and turn left onto the road. this leads you back to the village passing Beck Hall Hotel and the Malham Smithy.
+Leaving the path through the valley, you exit a gate and turn left onto the road.
+This leads you back to the village, passing Beck Hall Hotel and the Malham Smithy.

 The total walk was about 4.5 miles with an elevation gain of 820 feet.
-It took around 3 hours as we took the first half slowly admiring the the surrounding countryside and then treading carefully over the slippy limestone.
+It took around 3 hours, as we took the first half slowly, admiring the surrounding countryside and then treading carefully over the slippery limestone.

 Hawes

-Thank you
+Thank you,

 Karen and Michael